Ohio State’s Philosophy on Institutional and Leadership Statements

 Answer

-A public statement is defined as the written and published official position of the university or representative university leader that is distributed within an appropriate timeline given the situation.
+A public statement is defined as the written and published official position of the university or representative university leader that is distributed through any university-owned communications channel within an appropriate timeline given the situation.

 Question